The Key Signs of Hormone Imbalance

 9. Headaches

-Lots of things can trigger these.
-But for some women, changing levels of oestrogen bring them on.
 That’s why it’s common for headaches to strike right before or during your period, when oestrogen is on the decline.

-Regular headaches or ones that often surface around the same time each month can be a clue that your levels of this hormone might be shifting.
+Regular headaches, or ones that often surface around the same time each month, can be a clue that your levels of this hormone might be shifting.

 10. Vaginal dryness

-It’s normal to have this occasionally.
-But if you often notice that you’re dry or irritated down there, low estrogen may be the reason.
-The hormone helps vaginal tissue stay moist and comfortable.
-If your estrogen drops because of an imbalance, it can reduce vaginal fluids and cause tightness.
+This is the hormone helps vaginal tissue stay moist and comfortable.
+If your oestrogen drops because of an imbalance, it can reduce vaginal fluids and cause tightness.

 11. Loss of libido